foiegreis/RoboKitPy/README.md

 <a id='3'></a>

 ## Tutorials
-The [`examples`](https://github.com/foiegreis/RoboKitPy/tree/main/robokitpy/examples) folder contains some examples on the functionalities of the package.
+The [`examples`](https://github.com/foiegreis/RoboKitPy/tree/main/robokitpy/examples) folder contains some tutorials on the functionalities of the package.

 <br>
 <a id='4'></a>

 ## Code Examples

-We will load a model of the Franka-Emika Panda robot defined by a URDF file
+Let's see some examples for the UR5e Robot.
+We will analyze the Forward Kinematics using Denavit-Hartenberg and Product of Exponentials, as well as the Inverse Kinematics and we will then plot the robot and visualize the Manipulability and Force Ellipsoids.

+Starting with the Forward Kinematics:

 ```python
 from robokitpy.core.fk import *